cognitedata/cdf-fabric-replicator/README.md

 Application which utilizes the CDF APIs to replicate data to and from Microsoft Fabric

 # Replicator Services
-The replicator consists of three services:
+The replicator consists of four services:
 - **Time series replicator** - Copies time series data from CDF to Fabric
 - **Data model replicator** - Copies data model nodes and edges from CDF to Fabric
+- **Event replicator** - Copies event data from CDF to Fabric
 - **Fabric data extractor** - Copies time series, events, and files from Fabric to CDF

-All three services will run concurrently during the run of the CDF Fabric Replicator program.
-The services use a state store in CDF's raw storage to maintain checkpoints of when the latest data was read, so the services can be started and stopped and will be able to pick back up where they left off.
+All four services will run concurrently during the run of the CDF Fabric Replicator program.
+The services use one state store in CDF's raw storage to maintain checkpoints of when the latest data was copied, so the services can be started and stopped and will be able to pick back up where they left off.

 # Setting up Data Point Subscriptions